awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-hls-encryption.md

-# Encryption Fields<a name="endpoints-hls-encryption"></a>
+# Encryption fields<a name="endpoints-hls-encryption"></a>

 Protect your content from unauthorized use through encryption\.
 Digital rights management \(DRM\) systems provide keys to AWS Elemental MediaPackage for content encryption, and licenses to supported players for decryption\.

 **Note**
 To encrypt content, you must have a DRM provider, and be set up to use encryption\.
-For information, see [Content Encryption in AWS Elemental MediaPackage](using-encryption.md)\.
+For information, see [Content encryption in AWS Elemental MediaPackage](using-encryption.md)\.

 1. To serve content without copyright protection, keep **No encryption** selected\.